nawforce/apex-assist/npm/README.md

 # Apex Assist

-This is a developer productibity extension that provides immediate validation of Apex source code without the need to wait for files to be deployed to an org.
-You can use it in addition to the Salesforce Apex extension or standlone if you want to significantly reduce the CPU and Memory needs of VSCode which can be very helpful on larger projects.
+Apex Assists is a developer productivity extension that provides immediate validation of Apex source code without the need to wait for files to be deployed to an org.
+You can use it in addition to the Salesforce Apex extension or as an alternative.

+* TODO: Image here *

-The extension currently implements two levels of validation:
+The extension implements two levels of validation:
-* As you type, each Apex file change is checked for basic errors
+- **As you type** each Apex file change is checked for basic errors
-* When you Save, the change to the file is fully checked for errors but also other Apex classes are checked to show other code that may be broken by a change such as renaming a function.
+- **When you Save** the change to the Apex file is fully checked for errors and other other Apex files are re-checked to show any other code that may be broken, such as by renaming a function.

-The 'On Save' full validation is only performed on files that need checking, how many is determined by a dependency analysis of the Apex classes.
+## Tutorial

+* Link here *

-## Quick Setup
+## Setup

 The extension is activated on any workspace which contains a sfdx-project.json file.
 It reads the packageDirectory entries to locate Salesforce metadata and honours .forceignore entries.
 It will read both SFDX (source format) or MDAPI metadata and it not fussy about which you provide.

+When your project is loaded you are likely to see some warnings.
+You can disable the display of warning in the the VSCode settings for 'Apex Assist' so these are not shown by default.

 ## Cache Management